 In June 2018, Google announced during the Google Marketing Live event that the DoubleClick Digital Marketing products and the Google Analytics suite have now become the Google Marketing Platform.

 The purpose of the rebrand was to make things easier for those who use the platform.
 Helping users easily sharing data between platforms and eliminating pain points associated with the campaign setup process.

-Along with a new interface, the Google Ads platform also introduced new campaign, such as:
+Along with a new interface, the Google Ads platform also introduced several new campaigns:

 1. Smart Campaigns

-With smart campaigns, you can achieve goals such as phone calls, website visits, and request for directions.
+With smart campaigns, you can achieve goals such as phone calls, website visits, and requests for directions.

 2. Smart Shopping Campaigns

-Google’s new Smart Shopping Campaigns are equipped with latest automation and machine learning technologies.
+Google’s new Smart Shopping Campaigns are equipped with the latest automation and machine learning technologies.

-The process of running the campaign is similar to Smart Campaigns, after linking to your Google Merchant Centre account, upload all your ad assets and select the country you want to run your ads in.
-Google’s machine learning system automatically uses your product feed and creates different combination of images and text to create the most relevant ads across the Google network, including the Google Search Network, the Google Display Network, YouTube, and Gmail.
+The process of running the campaign is similar to Smart Campaigns.
+After linking to your Google Merchant Centre account, upload all your ad assets and select the country you want to run your ads in.
+Google’s machine learning system automatically uses your product feed.
+It creates different combinations of images and text to create the most relevant ads across the Google network, including the Google Search Network, the Google Display Network, YouTube, and Gmail.